Trump pressure key for Gaza deal to be more than ‘another one-phase’ truce

 What happens next remains to be seen.

-Earlier this year, Israel restarted its offensive and a deadly siege on Gaza with the end of the 60-day first stage of the ceasefire.
+Earlier this year, Israel restarted its offensive and a deadly siege on Gaza with the end of the 60-day first stage of the ceasefire deal.

 Munayyer noted that the US president’s primary focus in Gaza has been the Israeli captives.